Generic selectors

 Yes, it is.

-Many people also ask how NVQ Level 6 compares to other qualifications, such as the Diploma of Higher Education (DipHE) or Higher National Diploma (HND).
-Both DipHE and HND are Level 5 qualifications, which are typically equal to the first two years of a degree.
+Many individuals ask how NVQ Level 6 compares with other qualifications, such as the Diploma of Higher Education (DipHE) or the Higher National Diploma (HND).
+Both DipHE and HND are Level 5 qualifications, which are generally equivalent to the first two years of a degree.

 An NVQ Level 6 is one step above these, making it equivalent to the final level of a full degree.
 Here’s how these qualifications compare: